The Top 10 Benefits of Kanban

 Most importantly, Kanban doesn’t require you to revamp your process to begin seeing these benefits.
 It works by implementing incremental, evolutionary change to make your workflow more efficient and your team more productive.

-Have you implemented Kanban in your workflows?
+Have you implemented Kanban in your organization?
 How has your productivity and efficiency changed?
 What benefits have you noticed?
 Tell us about your experience in the comments!

 Meet the Author